mjrgh/pico-sdk-2.1.0/README.md

 it's a practical necessity, until the VS Code extension matures to the point where it's working.

-## License

-Everything here is licensed under the original terms of the third-party source.
-It probably goes without saying that the Gnu toolchain tools are all under GPL.
-The Pico SDK library source is released under a 3-clause BSD license.

 ## How to install

 This snapshot is designed to be fully self-contained, following the